tnovas/youtube/README.md

 #### This module is a implementation of Youtube Data API V3 https://developers.google.com/youtube/v3/getting-started

-You need nodejs version > 6x because this module was made with ES6.
+You need nodejs version > 7.6 because this module was made with ES6 and use Async - Await.
 ```
 node --version
 ```